brigisroy/multitasking-scheduler-system/README.md

     * Days in which jobs are scheduled
     * Capacity utilization for a specific day

 This web application which can be used to schedule, manage and monitor jobs efficiently.
-This application will be built on latest tech stack to make use of the best aspects of design and security, thus making it an application with robust architecture.
+This application is built on latest tech stack to make use of the best aspects of design and security, thus making it an application with robust architecture.

 # Prerequistites: